 Tips to disguise your Japanese

-• Learn local dialect expressions;
+• Learn expressions from the local dialect;

 How to disguise and pretend to be fluent in Japanese